Fringe-wearing Wyoming trial lawyer Gerry Spence dies at 96

 And he won acquittal for Randy Weaver, charged with murder and other counts for a 1992 shootout with federal agents at Ruby Ridge, Idaho, that killed an FBI agent as well as Weaver’s wife and 14-year-old son.

-Spence and his wife, Imaging, divided their time between Wyoming and California before selling their place in Jackson Hole about four years ago, according to the statement.
+Spence and his wife, Imaging, divided their time between Wyoming and California before selling their place in Jackson Hole about four years ago.
+An artist and poet, Spence continued painting and writing into his final days, according to the family statement.

 Gerald Leonard Spence was born Jan.
 8, 1929, to Gerald M. and Esther Spence in Laramie.
 The family scraped by during the Depression by renting out to boarders.
 Spence’s mother sewed his clothes, often using the hides of elk hunted by his father.